-Five leading car stereo suppliers have agreed to plan an industry summit to raise consumer awareness about autosound.
+Los Angeles - Five leading car stereo suppliers met yesterday, in what was termed an unprecedented spirit of cooperation, to plan an industry summit to raise consumer awareness about autosound.

 The summit, to be held in Dallas, July 16-17, was first suggested by Pioneer during International CES in January.
-Late last month Pioneer, Alpine, Kenwood, Clarion and Directed met in person and by conference call to form a steering committee for the summit.
+Last week, Pioneer, Alpine, Kenwood, Clarion, and Directed met in person and by conference call to form a steering committee for the summit.
 The mission of the summit is to take action against a 30 percent drop in awareness for aftermarket car audio over the past five years.

 Coyote Insight presented research at the meeting claiming awareness of the aftermarket was 60 to 70 percent five years ago and has fallen to closer to 30 percent, said Sabatino.